 The rig standing in a field in Little Plumpton, Lancashire, is about to start drilling.
-Today, Cuadrilla finally got all the all-clear to start fracking, after the High Court rejected a request for a last-minute injunction.
+Today, Cuadrilla finally got the all-clear to start fracking, after the High Court rejected a request for a last-minute injunction.

 Activists stationed outside the site have been disrupting Cuadrilla’s plans for over a year.
 They’ve used lock-ons and legal challenges to obstruct the company’s plans, but it looks as though Cuadrilla has leapt the final hurdle.